Granluke/lsy_drone_racing/README.md

 You can change the model you prefer to use in the simulation in the ./examples/controller.py

 For models we prefer different parameters,
 1. ppo_lvl1_5sgate_reward.zip: Change the duration between 4.5s-6s.
-We prefer to have buffer=0.2 or 0.3
+We prefer to have buffer=0.4
 2. ppo_lvl2_5_5sgate_reward.zip: Change the duration to 5.8s to 6s.
 We prefer to have buffer=0.2 or 0.3
 3. ppo_lvl1_6s_traj_reward.zip: As we stated, it is unsuccesfull, it is just kept to make our case.